Knowledgebase | Jason Morrell

 Implementing these simple techniques ensures your Microsoft Word documents remain secure.
 Whether you encrypt work documents or password-protect personal Word files with a password, your security is solid.

-If you would like some 1-on-1 time with Jason to finally get that project finished - you know the one - then please reach out.
+Yes, he takes on client projects and 1:1 troubleshooting so if you would like to finally get that project finished - you know the one - then please reach out.